dcnewman/ha7netd/README.md

 ## ha7netd

 **NOTE:** This is code written back in 2005.
-It has been running fine for me on Solaris SPARC, Solaris Intel, and Mac OS X for going on ten years now.
+It has been running fine for me on Solaris SPARC, Solaris Intel, Mac OS X, and Raspbian for going on ten years now.
 I've placed this source code on github "as-is" should anyone be interested.
 It's all C-code based.
 Much of this could be written more cleanly and succinctly in Perl, Python, or other "higher-level"